 LOCALLY GROWN, FRESHLY HARVESTED

-Free admission, lots of parking, free kids activities, 100%local
+Free admission, free parking, free kids activities, 100%local

 August 23: Canadian Flower's Week